larzw/misc/README.md

 // This will build the image you defined by the Dockerfile

-$docker build -t some_name . // cd to where teh Dockerfile is
+$docker build -t some_name . // cd to where the Dockerfile is

+$ docker image pull foo:bar // build the image e.g. like the FROM part in the Dockerfile

-// shows you images you have e.g. some_name
+// shows you images you have built e.g. some_name

 $docker image ls

+$docker image rm image_name

 ## docker run
 // run the image that you just built